By: Javier Encinas, PE | April 16, 2019

 Custom Load Combinations

 Custom load combinations can now be created from scratch.
 When you have defined a set of load combinations you can save that set for future use.
 You can even produce your own library of load combinations and save it for different projects.
 This is very useful if you need load combinations applicable in other countries, or variations of the standard ASCE 7 combinations.
-ASDIP CONCRETE then will use the user-defined combinations to proceed with the design.
+ASDIP CONCRETE 4 release then will use the user-defined combinations to proceed with the design.

 Beam Design Manager